 The featured exhibit at The MOMA is Adrian Piper: A Synthesis of Intuitions.
 It was a moving and thought-provoking exhibition to say the least.

 My self-involved moment taking a selfie.
 I wonder if Adrian Piper expected that people would do this?
 “Everything will be taken away.”
-Let’s see what I have…glasses.
+As I look at myself, let’s see what I have…glasses.
 I have a good job that provides me with health insurance, which means I could get a free eye exam and buy those glasses cheaply.

+What else?
 I go to a hair salon to get a cut and color (got to hide the greys!).
 My clothes were all bought at reasonably priced stores.
-Although, the newly purchased jacket hanging on my arm was a bit more than I usually pay.
+Although, the newly purchased jacket I have was a bit more than I usually pay.
 I’m wearing a necklace my mom bought me and I have two rings on.
 What if all of this was taken away?
 Would it be miserable or a chance for a rebirth?

 I’m not sure what the answer is.
 What do you think?